seisman/HinetPy/paper/paper.md

 HinetPy addresses the challenges of accessing and processing NIED Hi-net data by providing a straightforward and user-friendly interface for researchers to download waveform data and station metadata.
-Addtionally, HinetPy offers interfaces to the win32tools package to convert WIN32 data to the SAC format and create SAC polezero files from the channels table.
+Additionally, HinetPy offers interfaces to the win32tools package to convert WIN32 data to the SAC format and create SAC polezero files from the channels table.

 This is an example demonstrating how to request 20 minutes of waveform data of the Hi-net